ten-protocol/go-ten/docs/_docs/testnet/obscuroscan.md

 ## Decryption of Transaction Blobs

 Notice the _Decrypted transaction blob_ section for each rollup.
 This allows you to see the normally-encrypted transactions in unencrypted plain text.
-This is a feature of Testnet aimed at helping you understand how Obscuro works, and is only possible because Testnet uses a rollup encryption key that is long-lived and well-known.
-On Mainnet, rollups will be encrypted with rotating keys that are not known to anyone, or anything, other than the Obscuro enclaves.
+This is a feature of Testnet aimed at helping you understand how Ten works, and is only possible because Testnet uses a rollup encryption key that is long-lived and well-known.
+On Mainnet, rollups will be encrypted with rotating keys that are not known to anyone, or anything, other than the Ten enclaves.